• Products

 Digital measurements values (Cyclic data)

-Regular, automatic, and periodic exchange of process data between the IO-Link master and its connected IO-link devices.
+Regular, automatic, and periodic exchange of process data between the IO-Link master and its connected IO-Link devices.
 This type of information is requested continuously from the controller and is needed to control machines or processes.
 The actual data is defined by the IODD and varies by device.
 Typical data includes:

 • PDI (process data inputs)